oracle/python-oracledb/doc/src/user_guide/plsql_execution.rst

     cursor.callproc('myproc', [123, out_val])
     print(out_val.getvalue())        # will print 246

-Calling :meth:`Cursor.callproc()` actually generates an anonymous PL/SQL block as shown below, which is then executed:
+Calling :meth:`Cursor.callproc()` internally generates an :ref:`anonymous PL/SQL
+block <anonplsql>` and executes it.
+This is equivalent to the application code:

 .. code-block:: python